Cold Laser Therapy

-Cold laser light therapy is an effective therapeutic modality used for acute and chronic pain relief by promoting healing of injured or damaged tissues.
+Cold laser light therapy is an effective therapeutic modality used for acute and chronic pain relief by promoting the healing of injured or damaged tissues.
 The cold laser is a light or photon energy with the unique property of penetrating the body in the form of a non-heat-producing light.
-Cold laser therapy does not damage cells, but rather changes cellular function by producing beneficial interactions that improve the rate and quality of healing.
+Cold laser therapy does not damage cells but rather changes cellular function by producing beneficial interactions that improve the rate and quality of healing.

 How cold laser therapy works